Film theory for teachers

 The course starts on Monday 6 January 2014 and the final coursework submission date is Friday 30 May 2014.

 It’s a flexible way to learn at your own pace, fitting in around your life and work.
 It’s particularly good for professional development because everything you learn in this course is relevant to your career.

-It’s a mixture of face-to-face teaching, a Course Book of printed materials and a Virtual Learning Environment (VLE) enabling online group discussions and feedback from your tutor.
+It’s a mixture of face-to-face teaching, a course book of printed materials and a Virtual Learning Environment (Moodle) enabling online group discussions and feedback from your tutor.

 How is the course structured and assessed?

 At the beginning of the course you’ll choose one of four subject areas to focus on and, working collaboratively with other students, give a group presentation at the face-to-face seminar in March.
 Assessment is by written assignment based on your group’s presentation.

 You can either produce a 1,000-word scheme of work plus a 2,000-word commentary on one of the theory bundle areas, or a 3,000-word essay based on a piece of audience research.

 Who tutors the course?

 The course is tutored by staff from the Institute of Education and the BFI.

 You’ll get a course book with activities, commentaries and course reading extracts, plus a dedicated website.